Skip to main content

 1. Connect bank accounts to QuickBooks or Xero via bank feed or Plaid

-2. Enable auto-matching rules (exact amount + date within 3 days + similar description)
+2. Enable auto-matching rules (exact amount plus date within 3 days plus similar description)

 4. Review unmatched items weekly instead of monthly

-According to Forrester’s 2024 Total Economic Impact studies, the average ROI on business process automation is 200% in the first year.
-For reconciliation automation, the ROI isn’t just time savings.
-It’s the reduction in errors that cascade through your financial statements.
-One miscategorized $5,000 expense changes your P&L, your tax liability, and your stakeholder reports.
+Forrester’s 2024 Total Economic Impact studies put the average first-year ROI on business process automation at 200%.
+For reconciliation, the ROI isn’t just time, it’s error prevention.
+One miscategorized $5,000 expense shifts your P&L, your tax liability, and every stakeholder report downstream.

 How do you build automated financial report templates?

-Automated report templates pull live data from your accounting software and populate pre-formatted documents with current numbers, period comparisons, and charts.
+Automated templates pull live data from your accounting software and populate pre-formatted documents with current numbers, period comparisons, and charts.
 You build the template once.
 It updates itself every month.
-You add commentary and hit send.
+You add commentary and ship it.

-Option 1: Google Sheets + Looker Studio (free) Google Sheets pulls data from QuickBooks via API (using n8n or Make).
-Formulas calculate key metrics.
-Looker Studio connects to the Sheet and generates a branded dashboard with charts.
-Schedule a PDF export and email delivery monthly.
+Option 1: Google Sheets plus Looker Studio (free).
+Google Sheets pulls from QuickBooks via API using n8n or Make.
+Formulas calculate KPIs.
+Looker Studio connects to the sheet and renders a branded dashboard.
+Schedule a PDF export monthly.

-Option 2: Fathom ($49/month) Connects directly to QuickBooks, Xero, or MYOB.
-Generates management reports, KPI dashboards, and financial summaries automatically.
-Best for accounting firms producing reports for multiple clients.
+Option 2: Fathom ($49/month).
+Connects directly to QuickBooks, Xero, or MYOB.
+Generates management reports, KPI dashboards, and financial summaries out of the box.
+Best for accounting firms running reports for multiple clients, per Fathom’s product documentation.

-Option 3: Custom Airtable + n8n pipeline For businesses with multiple entities, properties, or complex reporting structures.
-Airtable stores financial data across entities. n8n pulls from accounting APIs and bank feeds.
+Option 3: Airtable plus n8n pipeline.
+For businesses with multiple entities, properties, or complex structures.
+Airtable stores data across entities. n8n pulls from accounting APIs and bank feeds.
 Reports generate per entity or consolidated.
-This is what AcquireX Properties uses for investor reporting across their multi-province portfolio.
+This is what AcquireX Properties runs for their multi-province portfolio.

-How do you automate investor or stakeholder report delivery?
+How do you automate investor and stakeholder delivery?

-According to Deloitte’s 2023 Global Intelligent Automation Survey, 73% of organizations report positive ROI from automation within 12 months.
-For investor reporting, the ROI is also reputational: consistent, on-time, accurate reports build investor confidence.
-Late or error-prone reports erode it.
+For investor reporting, the ROI is also reputational.
+Consistent, on-time, accurate reports build investor confidence.
+Late or error-prone reports quietly erode it.

-AcquireX Properties automates the entire quarterly investor reporting cycle:
+AcquireX Properties automates the entire quarterly investor reporting loop:

-1. Property data feeds into the system continuously (occupancy, rental income, expenses)
+1. Property data feeds continuously (occupancy, rental income, expenses)

 2. At quarter-end, the system calculates returns per property and per investor

-3. Personalized reports generate for each investor showing their specific holdings
+3. Personalized reports generate per investor showing their specific holdings

-4. Reports deliver via email with branded PDF attachment
+4. Reports deliver via email with a branded PDF attachment

 5. The 3-person team reviews and approves before send (30 minutes total)

-Before automation, this process consumed a full week every quarter.
+Before automation, this process ate a full week every quarter.
 After: 30 minutes of review.
-The team tripled their portfolio capacity partly because reporting was no longer a scaling bottleneck.
+The team tripled portfolio capacity partly because reporting stopped being a scaling bottleneck.

-What’s the step-by-step setup for your first automated financial report?
+What’s the 4-week setup plan for your first automated report?

 Week 1: Data connection

-1. Ensure your accounting software (QuickBooks, Xero) has clean, current data
+1. Verify your accounting software (QuickBooks, Xero, or FreshBooks) has clean, current data

-2. Connect to Google Sheets via API (n8n or Make) or use Fathom’s direct connection
+2. Connect to Google Sheets via API using n8n or Make, or use Fathom’s direct connection

 3. Set up automatic data pulls on the 1st of each month

-According to Process Street’s 2024 Automation Benchmark, companies that document processes before automating achieve ROI 2.3x faster.
-For financial reporting, the “documentation” step is defining exactly which metrics, comparisons, and formats your stakeholders need.
+Process Street’s 2024 Automation Benchmark found companies that document processes before automating hit ROI 2.3x faster.
+For financial reporting, the “documentation” step is defining exactly which metrics, comparisons, and formats your stakeholders actually want.
+Ask them.
+Most will tell you they want fewer numbers and more context than you’re currently giving them.

 How do you get started?